 \textbf{Task and Dataset.} We investigate three pixel-level OCR tasks, including text removal, text segmentation, and tampered text detection, to demonstrate the effectiveness of UPOCR on generalist pixel-level OCR processing.
 The SCUT-EnsText~\cite{liu2020erasenet}, TextSeg~\cite{xu2021rethinking}, and Tampered-IC13~\cite{wang2022detecting} datasets are employed for these three tasks, respectively.

-\textbf{Network Architecture.} The network architecture of UPOCR inherits from ViTEraser-Small~\cite{peng2023viteraser} but incorporates three learnable prompts for multi-task processing, totally containing 108M parameters.
-During training, the weights of UPOCR are initialized from the pretrained ViTEraser-Small (with SegMIM pre-training).
+\textbf{Network Architecture.} The encoder-decoder architecture of UPOCR inherits from ViTEraser-Small~\cite{peng2024viteraser} but incorporates three learnable prompts for multi-task processing, totally containing 108M parameters.
+The encoder, decoder, and task prompts comprise 49.6M, 58.6M, and 2,304 parameters, respectively.
+During training, UPOCR are initialized using pretrained ViTEraser-Small (with SegMIM pre-training).
 The input size is set to $512\times512$.